rodeloescueta/attio-api/memory-bank/activeContext.md

 2. **Webhook Security**: Implementing proper signature verification for all incoming webhooks
 3. **Zoho API Authentication**: Setting up OAuth flow with refresh token management
 4. **Testing Strategy**: Creating a test environment that simulates the three-platform interaction
-5. **Checkout UI Development**: Building a hosted Braintree checkout that integrates with our API flow
+5. **Braintree Integration**: Learning and implementing Braintree payment links functionality

 ## Refined Workflow

-Based on new information about Zoho Flow limitations, our workflow will now:
+Based on new information about Zoho Flow limitations and UI preferences, our workflow will now:

 1. **Customer Subscription Initiation**:

+   - Customer selects subscription in Attio
+   - Attio automation triggers our API
+   - API generates Braintree payment link
+   - API provides link back to Attio
-   - Use Attio workflows to trigger an email to client with checkout link
+   - Attio sends email with payment link to customer
-   - Customer completes payment via our Braintree hosted checkout UI
+   - Customer completes payment on Braintree-hosted page
+   - Braintree webhook notifies our API
-   - API automatically creates Braintree customer and updates Attio
+   - API creates Zoho subscription and updates Attio

-2. **Zoho Integration**:

-   - API automatically creates a customer/subscription in Zoho Subscriptions
-   - API updates the Zoho Subscriptions Customer ID in Attio

-3. **Invoice & Payment Handling**:
+2. **Invoice & Payment Handling**:
    - When Zoho generates an invoice, it sends a webhook to our API
    - API finds the client in Attio using the Zoho Subscription Customer ID
    - API retrieves the Braintree Customer ID from Attio
    - API creates a sale in Braintree using stored payment information
    - API notifies Zoho Subscriptions of the payment

-This fully automated flow eliminates the manual steps in the original plan.
+This fully automated flow eliminates the manual steps in the original plan while avoiding the need to build a custom UI.

 ## Next Steps